Warning: Select your AgTech partners carefully!

-In full transparency, Harvest Profit is running at breakeven so far in 2016 but we will end the year with a small profit.
+In full transparency, Harvest Profit is running at a slight loss so far in 2018 but we will end the year close to breakeven.
 Our goal is to continue to invest nearly all of our revenue back into the product but we’re going to do so with the always present goal of being around for our customers over the long-term.

 There are going to be some amazing technologies in farming over the next decade.
 But there will also be some failures.

 Do some due diligence on your AgTech partners before you give them any of your hard-earned capital (us included).